Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 With every hosting type (shared, VPS, dedicated), A2 Hosting edges out other web hosts in terms of speed.
-So for those of you looking for the fastest site loading speeds, this will be a top option to consider.
+So if you’re looking for the fastest site loading speeds, this is a top option to consider.

 A2 Hosting has a 99.9% uptime commitment, free automatic backups, and an industry-leading anytime money-back guarantee.

-For WordPress users, A2 Hosting has both shared and managed WordPress hosting options for you to consider.
+For WordPress users, A2 Hosting offers both shared and managed WordPress hosting options to consider.

 Here’s a closer a look at some of the introductory pricing rates from A2 Hosting: